barra1212/pixelphoto/README.md

 - The idea for Pixel Photo is my own.

-- I received much support from Code Institute Tutors and from the Code Institute Slack community and am very greatful for same.
+- I received much support from Code Institute Tutors and from the Code Institute Slack community and am very grateful for same.